nyrahul/ietf-data/6lo-fragfwd-perf-report.rst

 Credits
 -------
-Thanks to Yasuyuki Tanaka for sharing his insights into his experiments.
+Thanks to Yasuyuki Tanaka (Yatch_) for sharing his insights into his experiments.

 Thanks to Carsten Bormann and Pascal Thubert for great discussion on design team ML.